Once you go mac, you never go back

 System Preferences is the macOS equivalent of the Control Panel in Windows.

 Here you’ll find all the utilities to adjust the settings of your Mac.
-If you want to change your network settings, mouse behaviour or display preferences, this is where to do it.
+If you want to change your network settings, mouse behavior, or display preferences, this is where to do it.

 How To Right-Click (& Use Gestures)